 The application process for the master’s degree is five steps:

-To apply for admission, please send the following documents by post to the correspondence address:
+To apply for admission, please send the following documents in PDF format to firstname.lastname@example.org

 • A filled-in and signed application form;

 • Notarized copies of degree transcripts and certificates;

 • Proof of work experience;

 • Notarized copies of your IELTS result or similar ;

 Please submit a complete application by August 31st for the October intake.

 About 20 students are admitted to the program each year.
 A committee of five professors evaluates each application individually.
 Personal interest, motivation and educational background are considered in selection process.

 Once the Admissions Committee has accepted you, your documents will be checked for validity at the International Admissions and Services Department of the University of Freiburg.

 With your unconditional study offer, you will receive further information on how to enroll in the program and how to pay your study fees.